 We think a helpful definition of religious liberty is given by Andrew Walker in his thesis on the topic: ‘Religious liberty is defined as the principle wherein every individual should be free to live out his or her understanding of the conscience’s duty that is owed to God in all areas of life without liability to government penalty or social harassment.’
 There are qualifications we could make to this definition, but it is a good start.

-You can find each week of this module linked below:
+You can find each part of this module linked below: